 Sometimes, the most esthetic results can be achieved with a combination of teeth alignment and some restorative work by your dentist.
 These include bonding to improve the shape, texture, or color of your teeth.
 Dentists can also apply small “buttons” to your teeth to help apply pressure to different areas and help rotate a tooth that might otherwise not align correctly.
 This isn’t always an option with mail-in aligners.

 Is there anyone at all who you would suggest might be a good candidate for at-home clear alignment treatment?
 What if it looks like there’s just one tooth that’s a little off?

 I truly think that any clear alignment regimen should be done under the supervision of a dentist.
-Leaving conditions like cavities and periodontal disease undiagnosed/untreated can lead to devastating results.
+Leaving conditions like cavities and gum disease untreated can lead to devastating results.

-If you have any questions about Clear Correct or Invisalign our team would be happy to answer them or to schedule a consultation.
+If you have any questions about Invisalign our team would be happy to answer them or to schedule a consultation.